- Aarhus Convention

 There is no charge for applying for an internal review.

-It costs 150 euro to take an appeal to the Commissioner for Environmental Information, or 50 euro if you are the holder, or dependent of a holder of a medical card, or a third party appealing the decision to release certain information.
+As of 19th December 2014, the amended cost of taking an appeal to the Commissioner for Environmental Information is 50 euro or 15 euro if you are the holder, or dependent of a holder of a medical card, or a third party appealing the decision to release certain information.

 Requirements for dealing with requests